PaulEekhof/Portfolio/README.md

 # -- Full Stack --
 # 1. Chart Lemming
 AI powered Chart Generator.
 Create 5 different graphs from the data you upload.
 Generate an explenation from the custom model.
 The custom model is trained with the test data only.
+The interface is webbased.
+Used file types:
+  - css
+  - js
+  - html
+  - py